rust-lang/rfcs/0000-borrow.md

 an expression to have type `&Rc<T>` or similar, and when that expression is not the receiver of a method call.

+There would be no change to reference types, `&T` would mean the same as it does today.

+There would also be no change to using `&` in pattern matching.
+That is, `&` in pattern matching would match the behaviour of the `&` type, not the `&` operator.
+This is logical since the `&` operator is no longer a type construction operation.
+It is slightly unfortunate that the type introduction and elimination syntax do not correspond exactly (but they would correspond better than `*` does).

+## ref

+I think `ref` should continue to have the same behaviour it does today.
+It is a bit of a shame that `&` and `ref` would have different effects, but given that they are completely different syntax-wise, I think this is OK.
+In support of keeping `ref` as is:

+* if you want the borrow operator behaviour, you can always just use `&` on the variable;
+* unlike in expression position, there is no way to call a function to get a reference (if we took the borrow operator behaviour);
+* in my experience, when using `&` in expression position, I want to borrow the contents, but when using `ref` I want the operand, but I just want it 'by reference';
+* pattern matching is very structural, and it just **feels** better that here we are precise about a reference and not unwrapping too;
+* I think the above points hold especially true when considering `mut ref`, see also the comments below about mutable references to collections in the 'unresolved questions' section.

 # Drawbacks